-- e.
-Contract cheating, which is defined as obtaining or purchasing work from another person or organisation and submitting it as one's own for assessment, where such third-party input / assistance is not permitted (such as the use of essay mills, buying work online [including code and/or games]) or paying someone else to conduct research for them or sit their examinations; - f.
-Research misconduct, as defined in the Research Integrity Code of Practice (concerns about research misconduct should first be reported to the Registrar, who may refer a matter for consideration under this Regulation);
+e.
+Contract cheating, which is defined as obtaining or purchasing work from another person or organisation and submitting it as one's own for assessment, where such third-party input / assistance is not permitted (such as the use of essay mills, buying work online [including code and/or games], or paying someone else to conduct research for them or sit their examinations;

-- g.
-Submitting fraudulent extenuating circumstances claims or falsifying evidence in support of extenuating circumstances claims (this may also be considered non-academic misconduct as defined in paragraph 21 of the Student Disciplinary Procedure), including claims in support of academic appeals. - h.
+- f.
+Research misconduct, as defined in the Research Integrity Code of Practice (concerns about research misconduct should first be reported to the Office of Student Complaints, Conduct and Appeals (OSCCA) in accordance with Council Ordinance 18: Procedures for Investigation of Research Misconduct, who will consider the concern under the Brunel Research Misconduct Procedure and may refer a matter for consideration under this Regulation). - g.
+Submitting fraudulent extenuating circumstances claims or falsifying evidence in support of extenuating circumstances claims, including claims in support of academic appeals. - h.
 Breaches of any University rules, regulations, policies or procedures relating to academic activity or assessment, such as the Examinations Policy. - i.
-Failing, without good reason, to cooperate in the University's process of assessment, e.g. by refusing to take part in a viva for a taught assessment as set out in Senate Regulation 4. - 22.
-The University will normally respond to concerns relating to the academic misconduct of a student in accordance with the Academic Misconduct Procedure.
+Failing, without good reason, to cooperate in the University's process of assessment, e.g. by refusing to take part in a viva for a taught assessment as set out in Senate Regulation 4. - j.
+Providing work to websites/repositories where the purpose is for the work to be shared, and/or selling work for any sort of gain (financial, work in kind, credit or similar) in order to facilitate an unfair academic advantage, unless expressly permitted by the assessment brief.

+22. The University will normally respond to concerns relating to the academic misconduct of a student in accordance with the Academic Misconduct Procedure.